franciscoafonsoo/pyra/README.md

 ---

 Heroku Review App is a great tool to make ephemeral apps in Heroku.
 The problem is that this tool only plays nice with Github.
-Outside of it, the integration with a CI system is frustrating and hard and still in a very early stage of development.
+Deploying Review apps from a CI system is frustrating and hard and still in a very early stage of development.

 This tool is an effort to automate the creation of Review Apps using Bitbucket Pipelines.
 It